rob-bl8ke/spring-service-error-prototype/README.md

 ## ⚙️ Configuration

-Set the downstream base URL in `application.yml`:
+Set the downstream base URL in `application-local.yml`.
+This will be used with manual tools like [Mockoon](https://mockoon.com/) or [`httpYac`](https://httpyac.github.io/guide/installation_vscode.html).
+When running the integration tests, the `MockServerContainerInitializer` will override the settings for downstream services in order to test on its own host and port.

 ```yaml
 downstream:
   base-url: http://localhost:3001
 ```

-Testcontainers will override this automatically during integration tests.

 ### VS Code

-`launch.json`
+`launch.json` not only configures the application for debugging, but note how it sets the active profile so that you always launch using the local profile.

 ```json
 {